DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 - Pattern, or Component, Libraries range from the very simple, to the very "enterprise".
 - Using written words to describe designs is the first step in converting a design to code.
-- Components are things we can draw a box around.
+- Components are things we lift out of our web site (as opposed to layouts which are empty, invisible containers, we can fill.
 Not all styles are components.
 - By recognizing components in your web site, you will be able to apply HTML+CSS patterns faster in your front end work.